-In order to verify a students' enrolled school site is serving meals or to find the nearest school site along with service times, please click on the link located at: https://ccsdfs.info/mealdistribution.
+To verify a school site is serving meals or to find the nearest location along with service times, click on the link: https://ccsdfs.info/mealdistribution

-Note: Locations that have multiple schools in close proximity to each other have been combined into one designated site and the operational hours have been expanded.
-Refer to the list at the bottom of the page for these locations and times.
+Note: Locations that have multiple schools in close proximity to each other have been combined into one designated site and the operational hours have been expanded to ensure proper coverage.
+Please see the list at the bottom of the page for those locations and times.

-Non-combined Site Service Times:
+Non-combined Sites Service Times:

-- Elementary Schools: 7:00 a.m.
-10:00 a.m.
+- Elementary Schools: 7:00a.m.
+10:00a.m.

-- Middle Schools: 10:00 a.m.
-1:00 p.m.
+- Middle Schools: 10:00a.m.
+1:00p.m.

-- High Schools: 11:00 a.m.
+- High Schools: 11:00a.m.
 2:00p.m

-How to Pick-up Meals
+How to Pick up Meals

-Students do not need to be with their parents/guardians to pick up meals and parents/guardians do not need their children with them to pick up meals.
+NOTE: Students do not need to be with their parent/guardian to pick up meals and parents/guardians do not need their children with them to pick up meals.

-Students and Parents/Guardians are able to arrive at the designated school sites to pick up their bagged breakfast and lunch meals.
-It is preferred they go to their enrolled school; however, they are able to get meals at any designated site within the District.
+Students and Parents/Guardians are able to arrive at any designated school site to pick up their bagged breakfast and lunch meals.

-Parents/Guardians with students attending multiple schools have the flexibility of picking up meals at one location of their choice.
+Parents/guardians with students attending multiple schools have the flexibility of picking up meals at one location of their choice.